JustJordanT/jts-website/src/content/blog/c-sharp-entity-model-dtos.md

 These classes often include annotations or configurations that specify how they map to the database schema.
 They are the backbone of your application, holding the data that your application processes.

-## Contracts / DTOs (Data Transfer Objects)
+## Contracts, Models, DTOs (Data Transfer Objects)

-DTOs are used to transfer data between different layers of your application or even between different applications.
+DTOs, Models are used to transfer data between different layers of your application or even between different applications.
 They are particularly useful when you're working with APIs.
 When you receive a JSON object from a client or send a JSON object to a client, you often use a DTO to represent this data.

 Here's an example: